jgmotta98/spectra-scraper/README.md

 You can access the tutorial [here](./src/README.md) and follow the step by step guide.

-The purpose of the spectra scraper is to return a complete database `.db` file at the end to be use for any spectral related machine learning training or batch data analysis.
+The purpose of the spectra scraper is to return a complete `spectral_database.db` file at the end to be use for any spectral related machine learning training or batch data analysis.

 ## Credits